 We have introduced the motivation and concept for a creative web search tool and discussed some of the major challenges a project like this faces.
 With web search being a major research and learning tool nowadays, it is imperative to think about how such a tool could be (ab)used.
 Ethical issues that arise through the provision of unexpected results, and the misunderstandings this could lead to, will be discussed in future work.
-Nevertheless, we believe that creative web search can facilitate inspirational learning hope our tool will provide just that.
+Nevertheless, we believe that creative web search can facilitate inspirational learning through an exploratory search journey, and we hope our tool will provide just that.